-These apple cookies are perfect for fall!
-Packed with apples, oats, walnuts, cinnamon, and raisins, they're a healthy, cozy autumn treat.
+These apple oatmeal cookies are perfect for fall!
+Packed with apples, walnuts, cinnamon, and raisins, they're a healthy, cozy autumn treat.

-Now that we’ve moved back to Chicago and are experiencing fall to its fullest, I have all sorts of fall activities I want to do. #1 was fall baking, so this weekend I made these cozy apple cookies.
-Packed with oats, raisins, apples, and walnuts, they’re basically fall in a cookie 🙂
+Baking these soft, chewy apple oatmeal cookies allowed me to cross off #1 on my fall checklist: fall baking!
+Now that we’ve moved back to Chicago and are experiencing fall to its fullest, I have all sorts of fall activities I want to do.
+I can’t wait to go apple picking, to carve pumpkins, and more!
+If you’re also someone who loves fall activities and getting in the fall spirit, I highly recommend making these apple oatmeal cookies as soon as you can.
+Packed with oats, raisins, apples, and walnuts, they’re basically fall in a cookie. 🙂

-- Flax adds fiber & omega-3s, and it acts as a binder, so these cookies are egg-free.
+- Flax adds fiber and omega-3s, and it acts as a binder, so these cookies are egg-free.

 - Oat flour makes them delightfully soft and puffy – no gluten necessary!

 - Creamy almond butter adds moisture and richness, so only 1/4 cup coconut oil is required here!

 - Whole rolled oats fill these with fiber, nutty flavor, and chewy oatmeal cookie texture.

 - Cinnamon adds cozy, spiced fall flavor.

 - Brown sugar gives them a lovely, caramelized sweetness.
 You’ll only need 1/2 cup!